devonanderson/ex.io/README.md

 //retrieves a socket based on its client ID and triggers socket.emit(route, data);
 ionize.triggerSocket(route, clientID, data, callback);

-//retrieves a socket and triggers a route defined by ionize.route(...), you can pass a socket instance in place of clientID ionize.triggerRoute(route, clientID, data, callback);
+//retrieves a socket and triggers a route defined by ionize.set(...), you can pass a socket instance in place of clientID ionize.triggerRoute(route, clientID, data, callback);

 //retrieves a socket by its client ID